pedalpete/it/readme.md

 You can query by other params by using dot and comma notation.
 For example, to get all the yellow and red leds, you can query with `$$('.red,yellow')`.
 This would get all components that have any attribute where the value is either red or yellow.

+##### Getting data from a component
+Simply use the `$$('temperature').get(callback)` and the temperature value returned by the temperature component will be passed as a value into the callback function you provide.

+##### Setting data on a component
+Simply use the `$$('led').set(value, callback)` and the value you set will be applied to the component.
+For components where the set input value may not be consistent across similar components, it is important to use the `formatInput` to convert a standardized input into one will work with the component you are interacting with.

+As Favorit matures, the goal is to settle on a standardized input formats for different types of components.